felangel/bloc/docs/flutterinfinitelisttutorial.md

 ## Presentation Layer

 In our `main.dart` we can start by implementing our main function and calling `runApp` to render our root widget.
-Here, can can also include our bloc observer to log transitions and any errors.
+Here, we can also include our bloc observer to log transitions and any errors.

 [main.dart](https://raw.githubusercontent.com/felangel/bloc/master/examples/flutter_infinite_list/lib/main.dart ':include')